Under the Radar Motorcycle Workshop

 Road Safety is Everybody's Business

 Coffs Harbour City Council has been actively involved in the NSW Road Safety Program since 1996.
-One aspect of this program is the employment of a Road Safety Officer to implement the programs in partnership with the Roads and Traffic Authority (RTA).
+One aspect of this program is the employment of a Road Safety Officer to implement the programs in partnership with the Roads and Maritime Services (formerly the RTA).

 Since 1996 there has been a steady reduction in the number of crashes and casualties on Coffs Harbour roads, despite a substantial increase in traffic volumes.